-A WUP is a state license to use the ground or surface water natural resources.
-The Florida Statutes (Chapters 120 and 373) and Florida Administrative Code (Chapters 40D-1 and 40D-2) prescribe rules for applying for one.
-The applicant submits the application form, all required supplemental information forms, and all required documentation so that the District Water Use Regulation evaluation staff (mostly geologists) can determine if the use of water is reasonable and beneficial, does not impact an existing legal use, and is in the public interest.
-The responsibility is on the applicant to provide reasonable assurances for this on both an individual and cumulative basis.
-Chapters 40D-1 and 40D-2 of the Florida Administrative Code and the District’s Water Use Permit Information Manual describes the entire water use permitting process.
+A Water Use Permit (WUP) authorizes the consumptive use of particular quantities of ground or surface water.
+The Florida Statutes (Chapters 120 and 373) and Florida Administrative Code (Chapters 40D-1 and 40D-2) prescribe rules for applying for a water use permit.
+The applicant submits the application form, all required supplemental information forms, and all required documentation so that the District Water Use Permit Bureau evaluation staff can determine if the use of water is reasonable and beneficial, does not interfere with any presently existing legal use of water, and is consistent with the public interest.
+It is the responsibility of the applicant to provide reasonable assurances for this on both an individual and cumulative basis.
+Information pertaining to the District’s water use permitting process is described in Chapters 40D-1 and 40D-2 of the Florida Administrative Code and the District’s Water Use Permit Applicant’s Handbook.

-There are three types of WUPs based primarily on the amount of water needed for a year.
+WUPs are based primarily on the amount of water needed.

-Water use is divided into five use types.
+Water use is divided into seven use types.
 Many WUPs are for combinations of these uses.
-For individual and general WUPs, supplemental information forms for the specific use type must be completed.
-The five predominant uses are:
+Supplemental information forms for the specific use type must be completed as part of the application package.
+The predominant uses are:

 Most WUPs have two types of quantities, but some have three.

-Environmental Resource Permit (ERP) – Before a WUP will be issued for a project that requires both a WUP and an ERP, a completed ERP application must be submitted.
+Before a WUP will be issued for a project that requires both a WUP and an ERP, a completed ERP application must be submitted.
+In some cases, the issuance of the WUP may be dependent upon the ERP being deemed complete.
 Often, the ERP permit takes longer, so plan accordingly.

-Area of Water Resource Concern – Some withdrawal points for this project may be in an area of water resource concern.
+Some withdrawal points for an application may be in an area of water resource concern.
 If so, please be aware that restrictions may apply.

 Water Use Caution Areas (special rules apply):